+Leiomyosarcoma is a type of soft tissue sarcoma.
 Sarcomas are cancers that develop from cells in the supporting or connective tissues of the body.

-Common places are the:
+Common places for leiomyosarcoma to start are the:

 - tummy area (abdomen)